Understanding Android Device IDs

 }

-Frequently Asked Questions about Android Device IDs
+Frequently Asked Questions concerning Device IDs for Android

-6. Answer: Yes, the Android device ID may change if a device is factory reset or if certain actions are taken that alter the device's secure settings.
+- Yes, if a device is factory reset or if certain operations are performed that modify the device's secure settings, the Android device ID might change.